Capital City

 In Russia, retirees typically receive an average gross pension of around 19,000 RUB Russian rubles, reflecting an increase of approximately 2,438 RUB compared to the previous year.

-Employers operating in Russia must navigate a multifaceted payroll tax system that includes withholding personal income tax (PIT) at rates of 13% for residents earning up to 5 million RUB annually, 15% for income above that threshold, and 30% for non-residents.
+Employers operating in Russia must navigate a multifaceted payroll tax system that includes withholding personal income tax (PIT) at rates that follow a progressive scale: 13% for income up to 2.4 million RUB annually, 15% for income between 2.4 and 5 million RUB, 18% for income between 5 and 20 million RUB, 20% for income between 20 and 50 million RUB, and 22% for income above 50 million RUB.
+Non-residents are typically taxed at 30% on Russian-sourced income.

 Additionally, employers are responsible for contributing to various social funds: 22% to the Pension Fund (with a reduced rate of 10% for income exceeding 1,465,000 RUB), 2.9% to the Social Insurance Fund (up to 966,000 RUB), 5.1% to the Medical Insurance Fund, and 0.2% to 8.5% for Accident Insurance, depending on the industry risk classification.
 Compliance requires timely reporting and remittance of these taxes, with monthly and annual reporting obligations to Russian tax authorities.